back to docs

 With the Google Chat integration, you can:

-- Space Conversations: Deploy the bot into any Google Chat space where it gets added, responding to @mentions or all messages depending on your auto-respond setting
+• Space Conversations: Deploy the bot into any Google Chat space where it gets added, responding when users explicitly interact with the app, such as by @mentioning it

 How It Works

-When a user sends a message to your Chat app — either by @mentioning it in a space or by sending a direct message — Google Chat POSTs the event as a JSON payload to the HTTP endpoint URL shown on this page.
-ChatBotKit validates the request using a JWT signed by Google's own infrastructure, processes the message through your configured bot, and sends the reply back via the Google Chat REST API using the service account credentials you provide.
+When a user sends a message to your Chat app - either by @mentioning it in a space or by sending a direct message - Google Chat sends it to the HTTP endpoint URL shown on this page.
+ChatBotKit verifies the request, runs the message through your configured bot, and sends the reply back to Google Chat using the service account credentials you provide.

 The integration maintains per-user conversation context so each person talking to the bot gets a coherent, session-aware experience.
 Sessions expire based on the session duration you configure.